Bartapapa/legend/docs/class/outbackranger.md

 ***

-For every step of Ranger the character takes, they get +1 Favored Land.
+For every step of Outback Ranger the character takes, they get +1 Favored Land.

 <b>A:</b> 2 Favored Land, Hunter from far lands